Sydney-Informatics-Hub/AgReFed-ML/README.md

 2) Unzip samples.zip in folder notebook, which creates a folder notebook/samples with all sample data files
 3) Setup AgReFed environment with conda/mamba (installation):
     - if conda not installed yet, please install (see e.g., for conda-miniforge [https://github.com/conda-forge/miniforge](https://github.com/conda-forge/miniforge))
-    - run following commands in your terminal, here show for conda (if other environmnet used, please adjust):
+    - run following commands in your terminal, as shown here for conda (if other environment used, please adjust):
         ```bash
         conda env create -n agrefed --file env_agrefed_combined.yaml